p2ppsr/todo-react/README.md

 ## Overview

-This TODO list applicaion goes beyond the classic demo traditionally used to teach people the basics of UI libraries.
+This TODO list application goes beyond the classic demo traditionally used to teach people the basics of UI libraries.
 It showcases MetaNet technologies like tokenization, identity, encryption and state management.
 To learn more, check out the accompanying tutorial series.

 You also need to understand the [TODO Protocol Bridge](https://github.com/p2ppsr/todo-bridge), which tracks and manages state within this application, allowing the user to reload the page.